Tony Gwynn: Personal life

-Gwynn was married to Alicia Gwynn, and was the father of R&B singer Anisha Nicole and major league outfielder Tony Gwynn Jr., whose major league debut (with the Milwaukee Brewers) and first major league hit on July 19, 2006, came 24 years to the day after his father's first major league hit—each Gwynn hit a double.
+Gwynn married Alicia Cureton on June 6, 1981, at a small Baptist church in Long Beach.
+Alicia grew up in Southern California after having been born in Beaufort, South Carolina.
+When Gwynn played for the Padres, she frequently cooked her homemade family fried chicken recipe which the team ate in the clubhouse.
+When he coached at SDSU, she also cooked some for the fans, among whom it was popular.
+She later launched a food truck brand called "Gwynn Foods" centered around that recipe.
+Gwynn was the father of R&B singer Anisha Nicole and major league outfielder Tony Gwynn Jr., whose major league debut (with the Milwaukee Brewers) and first major league hit on July 19, 2006, came 24 years to the day after his father's first major league hit—each Gwynn hit a double.
 Gwynn's brother, Chris, was also a major league outfielder.
 Both Chris and Tony Jr. played with the Padres during their careers.
-Until Gwynn's death he split time between homes in Poway, California, and Fishers, Indiana.